 MNOSHA Compliance is responsible for the enforcement of the MNOSHA safety and health standards.
 The MNOSHA Directives provide guidance for the enforcement program.
 Compliance officers inspect workplaces for hazardous conditions and issue citations where violations of MNOSHA regulations are found.
-Inspections may be the result of regular scheduling, imminent danger reports, fatalities, and employee complaints or referrals.
+Inspections may be the result of regular scheduling, imminent danger reports, fatalities, and worker complaints or referrals.
 For more information, please visit the Minnesota State Plan website.

 MNOSHA offers voluntary and cooperative programs that focus on reducing injuries, illnesses, and fatalities.
 MNOSHA also offers on-site consultation services which help employers comply with MNOSHA standards and identify and correct potential safety and health hazards.
 For more information on these programs, please visit the Minnesota State Plan website.

 MNOSHA management personnel conduct informal conferences in an effort to resolve contested cases.
 Cases not resolved by informal conferences are placed in contest and are scheduled for hearing before an administrative law judge.
 Any party to the case may request a further review by the Occupational Safety and Health Review Board.
 These decisions can be appealed to the state Court of Appeals.
 For more information on these proceedings, please visit the Minnesota State Plan website.

 The Department of Labor does not endorse, takes no responsibility for, and exercises no control over the linked organization or its views, or contents, nor does it vouch for the accuracy or accessibility of the information contained on the destination server.
 The Department of Labor also cannot authorize the use of copyrighted materials contained in linked Web sites.
 Users must request such authorization from the sponsor of the linked Web site.
 Thank you for visiting our site.
 Please click the button below to continue.